 We refer you to our Annual Report on Form 10-K for a discussion of the risk factors that affect our business and financial results.
 We wish to caution you that the risk factors discussed in "Item 1A.
 Risk Factors" in our Annual Report on Form 10-K, elsewhere in this report or other SEC filings, could cause future results to differ materially from those stated in any forward-looking statements.
 You should not interpret the disclosure of a risk to imply that the risk has not already materialized.
-COVID-19 has also had the effect of heightening many of the other risks described in the "Risk

-Factors" included in our Annual Report on Form 10-K, such as those relating to our need to generate sufficient cash flows to service our indebtedness, and our ability to comply with the covenants contained in the agreements that govern our indebtedness.
+The COVID-19 pandemic, Russia's invasion of Ukraine and the impact of general macroeconomic conditions have also had the effect of heightening many of the other risks described in the "Risk Factors" included in our Annual Report on Form 10-K, such as those relating to our need to generate sufficient cash flows to service our indebtedness, and our ability to comply with the covenants contained in the agreements that govern our indebtedness.